Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/part/final.md

 # The final part

-Additionally, to the `grid` operation, we have to compute the overall and width and height in the `LegoBrick` part:
+Additionally, to the `grid` operation, we have to compute the overall width and height in the `LegoBrick` part:

 * `width = rows * 8mm - 0.2mm`
 * `height = columns * 8mm - 0.2mm`